abhiTronix/TBB_Raspberry_pi/README.md

 More info. at https://www.threadingbuildingblocks.org/

 # TBB for Raspberry Pi
-A pre-compiled Latest binary (2018 - Update 6) of TBB for the Raspberry Pi built from scratch inorder to achieve max multi-threaded performance.
+A pre-compiled Latest binary (2018 - Update 6) of TBB for the Raspberry Pi built from scratch inorder to achieve max multi-threaded performance & compatibility.
 It is available in a ".deb" package and will save your countless hours as not have to compile it yourself.
-There is no other Latest source of TBB file for raspberry pi available besides this on internet, so i decided to create my own as part of my research;).
-This may or may not stay updated as I have to manually compile this version.
-I will try to make available most major versions.
-This was compiled on a **Raspberry Pi 2/3 Model B/B+ running raspbian Stretch**.
-This enables TBB which helps multithreading in many OpenCV algorithms.
+There is no other Latest source of TBB file for raspberry pi available besides this on internet, so i decided to create my own as part of my research(Through cross-compiling & various source-code tweaks).
+This may or may not stay updated as I have to manually compile this version, still I will try to make available most major versions.
+This was compiled for **Raspberry Pi 2/3 Model B/B+ running raspbian Stretch**.
+This also enables TBB which helps multithreading in many OpenCV algorithms.
 Hope this helps you too, Cheers.

 # Proof:
 ![](https://github.com/abhiTronix/TBB_Raspberry_pi/blob/master/proof1.png)